War in Vietnam (1954–1959): 1958: North Vietnam looks South

 On March 7, President Diệm received a letter from North Vietnam Prime Minister Phạm Văn Đồng proposing a discussion on troop reductions and trade relations as a renewed step towards reunification.
 On 26 April, Diệm rejected any discussion until North Vietnam had established "democratic liberties" similar to those in the South.
 A coordinated command structure was formed by Communists in the Mekong Delta where 37 armed companies were being organized in June 1958.
 North Vietnam invaded Laos and occupied parts of the country.
 Fall reported that the GVN lost almost 20% of its village chiefs through 1958.

 1959

-On March 1959, the armed revolution began as Ho Chi Minh declared a People's War to unite all of Vietnam under his leadership.
+In March 1959, the armed revolution began as Ho Chi Minh declared a People's War to unite all of Vietnam under his leadership.
 His Politburo now ordered a changeover to an all-out military struggle.
 Thus began the Second Indochina War.

-On July 1959, North Vietnam invaded Laos, opening the first tracks of what was to become the Ho Chi Minh Trail.
+In July 1959, North Vietnam invaded Laos, opening the first tracks of what was to become the Ho Chi Minh Trail.